frederickbyte/portfolio/src/posts/big-tech.md

 Venomous resentment toward them is not due to any specific action they've taken, but due to their **size and success**.

 It is no coincidence that the most hated corporations are also the largest and most financially successful.
-[Recent studies](https://www.pewresearch.org/fact-tank/2020/10/27/how-americans-see-u-s-tech-companies-as-government-scrutiny-increases/) by the Pew Research Center quantify just how hostile we are.
+[Recent studies](https://www.pewresearch.org/fact-tank/2020/10/27/how-americans-see-u-s-tech-companies-as-government-scrutiny-increases/) by the Pew Research Center highlight just how hostile we are.
 According to data from 2020:

 - **72%** of adults say social media companies have too much power and influence in politics
 - **Half** of Americans (47%) say government should regulate major tech corporations _more_ than it does now